Sunday, November 8, 2009

 The original HALLOWEEN is a genuine classic, virtually an essay on very basic, elemental horror.
-Its overall influence on horror cinema to date must, unfortunately, be judged as quite negative.
-The movie spawned the wretched slasher film, which became a boom industry in the '80s that overwhelmed the genre and severely stunted it during those years.
+Its overall influence on horror cinema to date must, however, be judged as quite negative.
+The movie spawned the mostly unfortunate slasher cycle, which became a boom industry in the '80s that overwhelmed the genre and severely stunted it during those years.
 The things that made the original work--the visual stylings, the consistently menacing atmosphere in an utterly everyday setting, the suspense, the killer-as-projection-of-the-mind and so on--are almost all ignored by the subsequent FRIDAY THE 13th and its legion of imitators.
 Among those imitators are, unfortunately, also numbered the HALLOWEEN sequels.
 The slasher films as they emerged in the '80s began as stupid, chromosome-damaged throwbacks (and not in any good ways) and a decade of inbreeding had only worsened their condition.
 The year before H5, there had appeared HALLOWEEN 4: THE RETURN OF MICHAEL MYERS, which perfectly mapped out the genetic degeneracy.
 H4 was a top-to-bottom, by-the-numbers generic slasher flick, a flat piece of cardboard cut to specs without a single original element or anything beyond the title that could effectively differentiate it from the by-then wretchedly degenerate herd of slashers.
 It plays like an unintentional parody.
 And it made a bloody fortune.
 A lot of misguided souls still regard it as the best of the many HALLOWEEN sequels, remakes, reimaginings.

 Fast forward a year and H5 appears, offering a different angle.
 Though still operating within the parameters of the slasher sub-genre--too much so, really--H5 tries to bring back something of the spirit of the original film and to take the series in some new and interesting directions instead of allowing it to follow the rest of the slashers into continued degeneracy and death.
 The movie is partly hobbled by its creators' decision not to sufficiently deviate from what had become the slasher formula.
 Like its predecessor, it panders to the conventions of slashers in offering a body-count of extraneous characters who are, as usual, written as little more than one-dimensional targets and, as usual, brought to the screen in "performances" with which the entire concept of "acting" is degraded by association.
 This is, fortunately, only a small part of the overall film.
 For the most part, the experiment is a success.
 The film certainly isn't great--that would be far too much to expect for such a project--but it's light-years ahead of its immediate predecessor in nearly every respect.
 And it bombed, and is, to this day, still frequently reviled as a notorious waste of celluloid.